kenny5033/kenny5033/README.md

-- 👋 Hi, I’m @kenny5033
+Hi, I’m @kenny5033
-- 👀 I’m interested in Computer Science, especially Software Engeneering.
+I’m everything Computer Science, Software Engeneering, and IT.
+Especially Embedded Systems and Low Level Programming.
-- 🌱 I’m currently learning at Calvin University, taking a Python course currently.
+I’m currently studying Computer Science at Calvin University, Michigan.
-- 💞️ I’m looking to collaborate on anything!
+I’m looking to collaborate on any good idea!
-- 📫 How to reach me kenneth.howes53@gmail.com.
+📫 How to reach me kmh67@calvin.edu.

 <!---
 kenny5033/kenny5033 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.